 The City Manager is the administrative head of the City of Beaverton, responsible to the City Council for the proper administration of all city business.
 The person is the principal policy advisor to the Mayor and City Council.
-The City Manager’s duties are outlined in Section 4.1 of the 2021 City Charter and also reflected in the adopted job description.
-The manager appoints and removes all city employees except for positions such as the City Attorney and the Municipal Court judges.
+The City Manager’s duties are outlined in Section 4.1 of the City Charter of 2021 and also reflected in the adopted job description.
+The City Manager appoints and removes all city employees except for positions such as the City Attorney and the Municipal Court judges.

 The job description for Beaverton’s City Manager is similar to the City Manager job descriptions used by other cities, although Beaverton’s job description specifically requires the City Manager:

 The City Manager is not a member of the City Council and does not vote.
 The person is responsible for assembling and preparing the agendas for council meetings as well as following up on all decisions and direction coming from the council.
 The manager must attend all council meetings unless excused by the Mayor.